MyNameIsTrez/Non-Monotonic-AND-Sequence/README.md

 `i & 5` creates the most random looking sequence here with its `0, 1, 0, 1, 4, 5, 4, 5`

-Although a sequence could still look random while only increasing (`0, 5, 100, 103`) or decreasing, `i & 5` its sequence looks more random due to being the only non-monotonic one:
+Although a sequence could still look random while only increasing (`0, 5, 100, 103`) or decreasing, `i & 5` its sequence looks more random due to it being the only non-monotonic one:

 > […] is called monotonic if and only if it is either entirely non-increasing, or entirely non-decreasing.
 That is, […] a function that increases monotonically does not exclusively have to increase, it simply must not decrease.

 In other words, a non-monotonic function goes up and down/down and up (before the sequence repeats itself). `011` is monotonic, `010` is non-monotonic.

+I wanted to know whether more/less monotonic functions would appear if the value to the right of the `&` would get larger.

+The conclusion is that if you run main.py, the first ***non-monotonic*** value to the right of the `&` is `5`, and that every value *larger than* `8` is also ***non-monotonic***.
+In other words, `0/1/2/3/4/6/7/8` are the only monotonic values!